 When making your request, you must pay the $10 fee and provide a copy of your valid photo ID and all the necessary information concerning the incident.

-Note: If you’re a suspect, arrestee or representing attorney, or if you have any questions, contact the Internal Affairs Division at 703-228-4161.
+Note: If you’re a suspect, arrestee or representing attorney, or if you have any questions, contact the Internal Affairs Division at 703-228-4076 or E-mail: Internal Affairs

-- Are an owner of the property involved in the accident
+- You are the owner of the property that was involved in the accident

-- Are an insurance company or attorney representing the person(s) involved
+- You are the insurance company or attorney representing the person(s) involved